 Vegan Stuffed Bell Pepper Recipe

-Very often I have the conversation with people, mostly moms, about their challenges to feeding their family healthy meals, 80% of the time these challenges are rooted in prioritizing meal prep or lack thereof.
-I’m constantly trying to come up with recipes that not only save time in the kitchen, but that can easily be used in our busy lifestyle.
+Very often I have a conversation with people, mostly moms, about their challenges in feeding their family healthy meals, 80% of the time these challenges are rooted in prioritizing meal prep or lack thereof.
+I’m constantly trying to come up with recipes that not only save time in the kitchen but that can easily be used in our busy lifestyle.

-This recipe is a perfect example of how easy it is to eat whole foods, prep ahead of time, exercise flexibility with the recipe and enjoying what you’re eating wholeheartedly.
+This recipe is a perfect example of how easy it is to eat whole foods, prep ahead of time, exercise flexibility with the recipe, and enjoy what you’re eating wholeheartedly.

 Bell peppers are crunchy, juicy, slightly sweet, and the perfect balance for a starchy salad; not to mention bell peppers are loaded with vitamin C, far more than an orange!
 Why is vitamin C so important?
-Well for one it helps your body absorb the iron found in plants and plant-based proteins making it a superhero to a plant powered diet like ours.
-The fresh herbs, onions, garlic, tomatoes all contribute some nutrients as well including iron, vitamins A, K, C, anti-inflammatory compounds, and other trace minerals.
-Cilantro is one of my favorite herbs to use, it’s bright in flavor and also works with the bodies natural detoxification of heavy metals.
+Well for one it helps your body absorb the iron found in plants and plant-based proteins making it a superhero to a plant-powered diet like ours.
+Fresh herbs, onions, garlic, and tomatoes all contribute some nutrients as well including iron, vitamins A, K, and C, anti-inflammatory compounds, and other trace minerals.
+Cilantro is one of my favorite herbs to use, it’s bright in flavor and also works with the body’s natural detoxification of heavy metals.

 And don’t forget the AVOCADO!
-Having a bit of healthy fats from the avocado and coconut oil makes this meal feel more satisfying and also does a great job of keeping blood sugars stable since fat takes longer to digest than carbohydrates and protein.
-All in all, a good “balanced” meal with long lasting power to keep you feeling good!Print
+Having a few healthy fats from the avocado and coconut oil makes this meal feel more satisfying and also does a great job of keeping blood sugars stable since fat takes longer to digest than carbohydrates and protein.
+All in all, a good “balanced” meal with long-lasting power to keep you feeling good!Print

 Mexican Stuffed Bell Peppers